scutcyr/better_use_pytorch_bert_pretrained/README.md

 - [PyTorch Pretrained BERT](https://github.com/huggingface/pytorch-pretrained-BERT)

+This will allow you to better manage the BERT model without having to pull the model and vocab from https://s3.amazonaws.com/models.huggingface.co/bert each time you run it.

 ## Download PyTorch Pretrained BERT Model and vocab
 before download, you can change line 10 in download_pytorch-pretrained-BERT_model_and_vocab.sh to determine the path then, run: